-GENERAL, ORGANIC, AND BIOCHEMISTRY

-An integration of general chemistry, organic chemistry and biochemistry providing the student with a basic understanding of chemical processes and knowledge useful in a variety of degree programs.
+GENERAL, ORGANIC, AND BIOCHEMISTRY Fall/Spring, 3 credit hours GER 2 with a basic understanding of chemical processes and knowledge useful in a variety of degree programs.
 Topics include matter/atomic structure review, chemical bonding, intermolecular forces, physical behavior of gases, solutions, chemical kinetics, chemical equilibrium, acid/base equilibrium including buffers, an overview of organic chemistry, and an overview of biochemistry.
-The course is particularly useful to students in healthrelated curricula where an understanding of life processes at the molecular level is essential.
-This course requires the co-requisite of CHEM 121 the first time CHEM 120 is attempted.
-Prerequisites: High School Regents Chemistry (65 grade minimum), or Introduction to Chemistry (CHEM 101) and High School Algebra or Intermediate Algebra (MATH 106).
-Corequisites: General, Organic, and Biochemistry Laboratory (CHEM 121).
+The course is particularly useful to students in health-related curricula where an understanding of life processes at the molecular level is essential.
+Three hours lecture per week.
+Prerequisites: High School Regents Chemistry (65 grade minimum), or Introduction to Chemistry (CHEM 101) and High School Algebra or Intermediate Algebra (MATH 106) or permission of instructor.
+Corequisite: General, Organic, and Biochemistry Laboratory (CHEM 121) the first time CHEM 120 is attempted or permission of instruction.